ZeroBone/charwise/README.md

 * Peeking next characters without consuming them.
 * Abstracting from the source we are reading characters from.

 All these features are implemented in `charwise`.
-Abstraction from the source is done via generics to eliminate the possible overhead of static dispatching.

 ## Installation